create-go-app/cli/README.md

 - [x] `traefik` — role for run Docker container with [Traefik Proxy](https://traefik.io/traefik/).
 - [x] `nginx` — role for run Docker container with [Nginx](https://nginx.org).

 > ☝️ Since Create Go App CLI `v2.0.0`, we're strongly recommend to use **Traefik Proxy** as default proxy server for your projects.
 The main reason: this proxy provides _automatic_ SSL certificates from Let's Encrypt out of the box.
-Also, Traefik is built on the Docker ecosystem and has a _really good looking_ and _useful_ Web UI.
+Also, Traefik was built on the Docker ecosystem and has a _really good looking_ and _useful_ Web UI.

 ## 👤 My own custom templates?